Foxxyyy/Magic-RDR/README.md

 RPF Editor for Red Dead Redemption (no longer in active development)

-If you want to mod the PC or Nintendo Switch versions you can also take a look at [CodeX](https://github.com/Foxxyyy/CodeX.Games.RDR1)

 This tool supports the Xbox 360, Nintendo Switch, PS4 & PC platforms.
-Some features are only supported for the Xbox version which was the main target originally (XSF, AWC, etc.)
+Some features are only supported for the Xbox version which was the main target originally.

 # Features
  - Add/remove files/directories